deryn-hurst/Temp_Stable_Enclosure/README.md

 Layered
   - Layered sketches include all steps toward completing the enclosure
-  - Layered Enclosure Sketches are listed using convention: ELEPHANT
+  - Layered Enclosure Sketches are listed using convention: Enclosure-Layer_NUMBER
   - Follow from 0 to ELEPHANT to access in order

 E-MATERIALS